 It’s the time of the year when three soccer teams go up and three teams go down in England’s top professional soccer league.
 It’s what makes every game so meaningful in the English Premier League and brings joy to those who are promoted and pain to those who suffer the drop.

-Manchester City won the EPL title of course, not one they won a game or tied a game but when Manchester City lost.
+Manchester City won the English Premier League title of course, but not when they won a game or tied a game but when Manchester City lost.
 Although City were clearly the best team in the league the entire year and their title win was clear pretty early one.

 But a lot of times it’s not that unexpected for the teams that are relegated.
 The hard times for the club, with coaches coming and going, injuries to key players and then just some bad luck, usually the writing is on the wall and these teams look almost destined to go down.

 Often it brings about great reforms too, once teams are relegated.
 Newcastle went down just a few years ago but with a new manager are now in the middle of the table in the EPL.
 They seem like more of a team now, fighting for one another rather than against each other.